In order to access Commission services such as My IntraComm or JSIS Online, you need to have an EU Login account

-Second, if you still cannot resolve your problem, you can contact your local AIACE helpdesk or put your question in Yammer After EC.
+If you cannot resolve your problem, you can contact your local AIACE helpdesk or put your question in Teams After EC.

-Last, if you are sure that your problem relates to your registration or your username/password in EU Login (ECAS) and not to the application protected by EU Login (ECAS), open an incident with the EC Helpdesk for the “ACCESS-RIGHTS” team via the EC Central Helpdesk (EC Working days, 08h-18h CET): EC-CENTRAL- HELPDESK@ec.europa.eu
+Last, if you are sure that your problem relates to your registration or your username/password in EU Login and not to the application protected by EU Login, open an incident with the EC Helpdesk for the “ACCESS-RIGHTS” team via the EC Central Helpdesk (EC Working days, 08h-18h CET): EC-CENTRAL-HELPDESK@ec.europa.eu

 By opening this ticket you will receive a reference number which allows for subsequent tracking of your request.
 If a future e-mail is linked to the follow up of an existing incident, please provide the reference of the incident (“IM00xxxxxxxx”) in the subject of your email.